Academic Program Review

 - Table the review and request further data or background not included in the review.

-If the trustees accept the program review in any form (i.e., options 1 and 2 above), then the final action plan will be informed by input from these groups to ensure prioritization and timing of each action proposed following the program review and approval by the Board of Trustees:
+If the trustees accept the program review (i.e., options 1 and 2 above), then the final action plan will be implemented as described below in “Post-Decision Procedures.”

-- Program leadership (department chair, program director, etc.)
+- Program leadership (academic dean, if applicable, department chair, program director, etc.)

 - Senior Team